TomasEkeli/TomasEkeli.github.io/docs/_posts/2025-09-26-testing-authenticationhandler.md

 ```

-Our simple test fails, though - as the `AuthenticationHandler` needs to be initialised before use.
-We can do that by calling the `InitializeAsync` method.
-This is the part that aspnet calls before our `HandleAuthenticationAsync` method is called.
+Our simple test fails, since the `AuthenticationHandler` must be initialised before use.
+We can do that by calling the `InitializeAsync` -method.
+This is the thing that aspnet calls before our `HandleAuthenticationAsync` method is called.
 Let's add that to our test base-class (the `Given` -class):

 ```csharp